Non-vanishing and One Level Density for Dirichlet $L$-functions Along Short Averages

-Aligned with Chowla's conjecture which addresses the problem for each individual \(q\), it is natural to try and obtain results on average over smaller sets of moduli $q$.

-Our primary aim in the present paper is to show that even if one considers shorter averages (by which we mean a power savings in the number of $q$'s used around $Q$), one can still produce non-vanishing proportions close to $\tfrac{1}{2}$.
-Moreover, we will actually prove more general results in this direction, where the $q$'s that are allowed in the average lie in various arithmetic progressions.
+The study of non-vanishing of $L$-functions at the central point is closely related to the one-level density of their low-lying zeros, that is, zeros near the central point.
+The Katz--Sarnak philosophy predicts that for any smooth test function $\phi$ and any natural family $\mathcal{F}$ of automorphic objects,

+where $\gamma_{\pi}$ runs over ordinates of the zeros of the $L$-function associated to $\pi$, $\mathfrak{c}_{\pi}$ denotes its analytic conductor, and $K_{\mathcal{F}}(x)$ is a function determined by the symmetry type of the family.
+For further background on this topic, we refer the reader to the works of Katz and Sarnak \cite{Katz--Sarnak, Katz--Sarnak2} and Iwaniec--Luo--Sarnak \cite{Iwaniec--Luo--Sarnak}.

+There has been extensive work over the years providing evidence for \eqref{Eq: OLD}.
+In all such results, one needs to impose restrictions on the support of the Fourier transform of $\phi$, due to limitations arising from the relevant trace formulas.
+A major challenge is to enlarge this support beyond the “diagonal’’ range, that is, the range accessible through a direct application of the trace formula.
+Progress in this direction typically relies on deep hypotheses concerning the distribution of primes, often extending beyond GRH.
+For example, Iwaniec, Luo, and Sarnak \cite{Iwaniec--Luo--Sarnak} proved that for holomorphic cusp forms of even weight, one can unconditionally obtain one-level density results for $\operatorname{supp}\widehat{\phi} \subset (-1,1)$, which can be extended to $(-2,2)$ under GRH.
+They also showed that the support can be further enlarged to $\left(-\tfrac{22}{9},\,\tfrac{22}{9}\right)$ under an additional deep hypothesis concerning bounds for exponential sums over primes in arithmetic progressions.